As featured in this video, here's the recipe for OLOH Gumbo. The video shows a variation…

-As we celebrated the last day of Chanukah this week and are now on the fast track to Christmas, I wanted to take a moment to reflect on a holiday we celebrated only four weeks ago — Thanksgiving.
+Thanksgiving.
 It is a holiday we look forward to every year.
-As part of our tradition, we gather in our home with A.J.’s family for a long weekend of cooking, laughing, occasionally bursting into song (Alice’s Restaurant for one) and long chats about life by a roaring fireplace.
+As part of our tradition, we gather in our land home with A.J.’s family for a long weekend of cooking, laughing, occasionally bursting into song (Alice’s Restaurant for one) and long chats about life by a roaring fireplace.
 Books and newspapers are everywhere.
 Dogs sprawl, ruling the couches and cats rule everything else, including the dogs.
 At any given snapshot the scene is like a cover of the Saturday Evening Post with a twist of modern living.
 In the early morning, the six-burner gas stove and two ovens fire up and rarely lose their heat the entire weekend.
 We make a lot of food.
 One traditional turkey and one smoked turkey and scratch biscuits, both cheddar and pepper, are a mainstay.
 Three kinds of stuffing that eventually get turned into pancakes with eggs over easy smothered in leftover gravy.
 Scrumptious homemade pumpkin pies, pecan pie, and a too-rich-for-words chocolate pecan pie become part of breakfast if any is left.
 Roasted brussel sprouts, cranberry dressing, garlic mashed potatoes and Hasselback potato gratin.
 Everyone’s favorites.
 And a lot of great wine and spiced beverages.
 Needless to say, overindulgence is overlooked.
 Although every day is a day to be thankful, it is a time that all of us reflect on the people in both of our lives – family and friends who keep us grounded and sane.
 We also remember family and friends who have left us much too soon and give thanks for having been able to have loved them and been loved by them.
 And we are grateful for our good fortune to all have each other.
 Loss and the acknowledgment that life is precious is a grounding force in how we live our lives.

-This year, as timing would have it, we began this journey south later than we had hoped.
+For this particular year, the first we owned OLOH, as timing would have it, we began our journey south later than we had hoped.
 After soul-searching, looking at logistics and timing we made the difficult decision to spend Thanksgiving on our boat, just the three of us.
 Jasper was not happy.
 The family was naturally disappointed but incredibly gracious, understanding and supportive.
 We also decided that we would find a place to eat out because we don’t yet have an oven and most things on my menu need one.
 Two weeks prior to Thanksgiving we got the great news that Captain Pauly (peace and love) would be joining us for a stint (he has a great blog post if you haven’t read it).
 His plan was to head home the Monday before Thanksgiving and spend the holiday on land until we got a phone call from his other half, Jojo Beans, with a proclamation!
 She would be taking a thirteen-hour drive with their pup and Jasper’s best friend, Lady, down the coast to spend Thanksgiving with us on board OLOH in Beaufort, North Carolina.

 Jojo is an incredible spirit who isn’t afraid of a little adventure.
 She’s a nurturer and an incredible mom to her two grown kids and though she is like a big sister to us, she can even mother us a little bit!
 She’s also very intuitive and knowing how much we would be missing our Hudson Valley Thanksgiving she didn’t want us to spend our first holiday on the boat without family.
 We became friends with them at our marina many years ago and they quickly became family.
 We laugh hard and often.
 We share stories of our families’ trials and tribulations, accomplishments and joys and we shed tears together.
 You don’t get better friends than these two.
 They are the type of folks who will do anything for you with love and never ask for anything in return… Well, there is one thing Jojo will ask for well in advance…a shopping list!
 She is a consummate planner.
 The minute after her proclamation she wanted her shopping list from me.
 It was at that moment when I decided to throw common sense to the wind and take the challenge of cooking Thanksgiving on the boat in our galley that remains to be refit…with a three burner cooktop and a Cuisinart toaster oven.
 After all, the pilgrims didn’t have either of those things and they figured it out.